AbstractThinker0/tadabor/README.md

 - **The creator of the universe for all his favors that if I tried to count I would never be able to number them**
 - [quran-json](https://github.com/risan/quran-json) project for the compilation of chapter names and their transliteration
 - Tanzil project for the Quran text compilation (tanzil.net)
-- Initial roots compilation extracted from Zekr Project (zekr.org)
+- Initial quran roots compilation extracted from Zekr Project (zekr.org)

 ## Local use